adriaserrano97/Rocket_Jump_V2/docs/index.md

 # Rocket_Jump_V2
 ## Game can be found on the following repository: https://github.com/adriaserrano97/Rocket_Jump_V2 <br>
 ## Release can be found on the following link: https://github.com/adriaserrano97/Rocket_Jump_V2/releases <br>
 Welcome to Rocket Jump, an original platformer game which focus on fast paced scrolling though a level.
 Combine your jump and your rocket jump to pull off amazing moves!
-Fly trough the map as quickly as possible and get to the PC at the end of the level: it will take yu to the following one.
+Fly trough the map as quickly as possible and get to the PC at the end of the level: it will take you to the following one.

+This project was done for the 2nd grade Development Subject at CITM university of Terrassa, Barcelona, Spain.
+The objective was to make a 2D platformer from scratch, adding more content to it with each iteration.
+Find those past iterations in older releases!

 ## Credits
 Platformer game made by 2 students at CITM, Terrassa, Spain:

 José Luís Redondo Tello: <https://github.com/jose-tello> <br>
 ![](Jose_git.png) <br>